SilkRose/Pony/stories/scrap-story/scrap-story.md

 After the hug was over, they both waved goodbye and Oxide hooked herself to her wagons and went for her last rows of houses.

+The first section had a lot of trash cans out, but only one object of interest, and old rusty push mower at the seventh house.
+She stopped and levitated it into her wagon, placing it sideways leaning against the left wall.

+She continued on to the next row of houses, crossing the alleyway.
+There she found more stuff sitting by the cans.
+The second house had a trio of copper pipes leaning against the trash.
+She put them in the good stuff wagon and heads for the eleventh house.There she found a big metal furnace.

+She stopped and unhooked herself, this was going to need some rearranging to fit.
+She took the strap off holding the weight bench down, and moved the bench to the ground.
+She pushed the wood stove as far to the left side of the wagon as she could, until it was pressing against the push mower.

+She moved any of the little scraps to the left side either in front of or behind the stove, making as much room for the furnace as she could.
+Once clear, she levitated the furnace and placed it down in the newly cleared area on the right side of the wagon.
+The furnace ran the entire length of the wagon, placed on its side.

+She moved the weight bench back on top, positioning it the same as before, then strapped the whole load down in the middle.
+After checking the load one more time, she hooked herself back up and started on her route again.

+Her wagon was starting to fill up, she had a bit more trouble pulling it along.
+She was glad for all the metal, but also glad she was almost done.
+She made it to the next section without finding anything else.

+The second to last section had nothing of interest, so she moved on to the last section of her route.
+She found a couple of umbrellas at the third house and put them in her scrap wagon.
+At the fifth house she found more horseshoes laying beside the trash cans.
+She put them in her scrap wagon and moved on.
+The last thing she found on her route was at the second to last house.
+It was a bunch of random length two-by-four pieces of lumber.
+She could also use more wood, so she levitated them into her good stuff wagon.

+Now finally done with her route, she made her way back out of town.
+As she passed by the apple trees of Sweet Apple Acre's, she spotted Rainbow Dash waking up in one of the trees.
+She stopped to greet her.

+"Hello, Rainbow Dash."

+"Oh, hey Oxide.
+You out scrapping?"

+Oxide nodded.
+"Yep."

+Rainbow looked at her wagons.
+"Looks like you got a full load."

+"Pretty much.
+I just finished my route.
+I was on my way to see Fluttershy when I saw you."

+"Oh, I think I have some scrap for you.
+Can you wait here while I go get it?"

+"Sure."

+With that Rainbow flew off at speed.
+Oxide waited a few minutes and Rainbow had returned with the metal.
+She set it on the ground next to Oxide, it was a couple of metal second and third place trophies.

+Oxide asked, "You sure you want to get rid of these?"

+Rainbow nodded.
+"Yes.
+I don't need to be reminded of how not great I was.
+I just need the first places ones to show off how awesome I am."

+"If you say so."

+Oxide placed the trophies in her good stuff wagon using her telekinesis.

+"Thanks for them, I'll see you around."

+"No problem, see ya later."

+Rainbow flew away after that and Oxide continued towards Fluttershy's cottage.
+After making it there, Oxide unhooked and chocked her wagon before crossing the little bridge in front of Fluttershy's cottage.
+She knocked on the door and waited for the mare to answer.